TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

          stdWrap to the total link-text and ATag.
 (Notice that the plain default value passed to the stdWrap function is "\|".)

 .. container:: table-row

-   Property
-         RO

-   Data type
-         boolean

-   Description
-         If set, rollOver is enabled for this link

-.. container:: table-row

-   Property
-         after...

-   Data type
-         [mixed]

-   Description
-         The series of "before..." properties is duplicated to "after..." properties as well.
-The only difference is that the output generated by the "after..." properties is placed after the link and not before.

-.. container:: table-row